 We added Lady Grey Tea Jelly to the standard currant bun, a sweet perfect for teatime.
-Proof the dough in the refrigerator overnight for an impressive and quick treat.
+Never heard of Lady Grey tea?
+It’s a smoother, milder version of Early Grey tea with notes of orange peel and lemon that balance out the slightly astringent flavor of bergamot.
+Proof this dough in the refrigerator overnight for an impressive and quick treat.

 Makes 12 buns